TormodLandet/Ocellaris/README.rst

 please be aware that you are seeing a mirror that could potentially be months out of date.
 The github mirror is only updated sporadically—to trigger new Singularity and Docker Hub container builds.
 All pull requests and issues should go to the Bitbucket repository.
+If you want to contribute to Ocellaris, please read `the guide to contributing <https://ocellarisproject.bitbucket.io/ocellaris/programmers_guide/guidelines.html>`_.

 Ocellaris is automatically tested on `CircleCI <https://circleci.com/bb/ocellarisproject/ocellaris/tree/master>`_ and the current CI build status is |circleci_status|.